 This marketing communication is issued by Pzena Investment Management Europe Limited ("PIM Europe").
-PIM Europe (No. C457984) is authorised and regulated by the Central Bank of Ireland as a UCITS management company (pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011, as amended).
+PIM Europe (No. C457984) is authorised and regulated by the Central Bank of Ireland as a UCITS management company (pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011, as amended), with additional authorisation for management of portfolios of investments, in accordance with mandates given by investors on a discretionary, client-by-client basis, where such portfolios include one or more of the investment instruments listed in Section C of the Annex to the MiFID (Markets in Financial Instruments) Regulations 2017 (S.I.
+No. 375 of 2017), as amended), and investment advice concerning one or more of the instruments listed in Annex I, Section C to Directive 2004/39/EC.
 PIM Europe is registered in Ireland with the Companies Registration Office (No. 699811), with its registered office at Riverside One, Sir John Rogerson's Quay, Dublin, 2, Ireland.
 Past performance is not indicative of future results.
 The value of your investment may go down as well as up, and you may not receive upon redemption the full amount of your original investment.
 The views and statements contained herein are those of Pzena Investment Management and are based on internal research.